 - How minor children can collect Social Security benefits based on the work record of an older parent

 - Determine what options a given client has with respect to initiating Social Security payments

 - Identify other factors that could affect a claiming age decision

 - Advise divorced clients with respect to their ability to receive Social Security benefits from a former spouse

-- Advise married clients their options with respect to maximizing Social Security benefits for the couple and for a surviving spouse
+- Advise married clients regarding their options with respect to maximizing Social Security benefits for the couple and for a surviving spouse

-Tax practitioners who anticipate advising clients with respect to any aspect of the Social Security system, and particularly with respect to the time when a client can/should initiate Social Security benefits distributions
+Tax practitioners who anticipate advising clients with respect to any aspect of the Social Security system and, particularly, with respect to the time when a client can/should initiate Social Security benefits distributions

 Basic knowledge of individual income taxation